prepare/ChromiumFX/Readme.md

 ### Version 3.2883.0 ###
 - Update to CEF 3.2883.1540 with API changes.
 - Refactored the remote client callback interface to call directly into the pinvoke api in the render process, removing another layer of bookkeeping.
-- Miscellaneous fixes and inprovements.
+- Miscellaneous fixes and improvements.

 ### Version 3.2840.1 ###
 - Fixed a case-folding collision in generated files.